-Literature review to augment information in PAD Section 11, Recreation Resources.

-- Literature review will include reviewing existing studies/publications, whitewater guidebooks, magazine publications, and online river information sites. - A table summarizing whitewater opportunities in the Kern River Basin (including the study bypass reach) will be compiled including the name of the whitewater run, river name, put-in and take-out location, length, gradient (feet per mile), and whitewater difficulty for comparative purposes. - Characterization of whitewater boating use in the study bypass reach, as available, using records from the Sequoia National Forest (SQF) and other sources.
+- Literature review to augment information in PAD Section 11, Recreation Resources. - Literature review will include reviewing existing studies/publications, whitewater guidebooks, magazine publications, and online river information sites. - A table summarizing whitewater opportunities in the Kern River Basin (including the study bypass reach) will be compiled including the name of the whitewater run, river name, put-in and take-out location, length, gradient (feet per mile), and whitewater difficulty for comparative purposes.

-Hydrology Assessment

-- Utilizing existing gage data compiled as part of AQ-1 Hydrology Technical Study Plan, summarize hydrology in the bypass reach both with and without Project diversion. - The hydrology summary will include frequency, timing, duration, and magnitude of flows.
-Data will be reported using mean, median, interquartile, range, and exceedance metrics. - Project Facility Capabilities - Description of operational capabilities of Democrat Dam facilities, including the Project Intakes. - Structured interviews: - Conduct structured interviews (not to exceed 10) with individuals nominated from the whitewater boating community representative of a range of watercraft, skill levels, and knowledge of the whitewater boating run in the bypass reach. - The interviews will focus on individual knowledge of the whitewater boating run between Democrat Dam and the Kern River No. 1 Powerhouse Tailrace to estimate range of preferred flows (minimum acceptable and optimum whitewater flows) for the bypass reach for respective watercraft; identify constraints, if any, for estimating range of preferred flows; flow information needs; and whitewater use patterns.
+- Characterization of whitewater boating use in the study bypass reach, as available, using records from the Sequoia National Forest (SQF) and other sources. - Hydrology Assessment - Utilizing existing gage data compiled as part of AQ-1 Hydrology Technical Study Plan, summarize hydrology in the bypass reach. - The hydrology summary will include frequency, timing, duration, and magnitude of flows.
+Data will be reported using mean, median, interquartile, range, and exceedance metrics. - Project Facility Capabilities Description - Description of operational capabilities of Democrat Dam facilities, including the Project Intakes.
+Capabilities will be articulated with reference to prospective future project releases, conveyance dewatering, and ramp time. - Structured interviews: - Conduct structured interviews with individuals nominated from the whitewater boating community representative of a range of watercraft, skill levels, and knowledge of the whitewater boating run in the bypass reach. - The interviews will focus on individual knowledge of the whitewater boating run between Democrat Dam and the Kern River No. 1 Powerhouse Tailrace to estimate range of preferred flows (minimum acceptable and optimum whitewater flows) for the bypass reach for respective watercraft; identify constraints, if any, for estimating range of preferred flows; flow information needs; and whitewater use patterns.

-Information obtained in the Level 1 investigation will be used to determine, in consultation with the resource agencies and whitewater boating community, whether Level 2 Limited Reconnaissance is necessary.
+Information obtained in the Level 1 investigation will be used to determine, in consultation with the resource agencies and whitewater boating community, whether Level 2 Limited Reconnaissance is necessary to achieve the study objectives.